 Korea wants to share kimchi with the world, which is why they created a whole museum for it in Insadong, Seoul.
 Museum Kimchikan teaches you all about the history, health benefits, and process of kimchi-making.
 You can also try samples of different kimchi (there are over 200 types).

-Summer in Korea is hot and although it’s not the best time to visit, there are some incredible unique Korean experiences you can discover at this time.
+Summer In Korea is hot and although it’s not the best time to visit, there are some incredible unique Korean experiences you can discover at this time.
 The one enjoyed by many Seoulites (and me) is heading to the Han River, grabbing a cold beer and some ramyeon noodles, and taking in the riverside culture that springs up in summer – boarders, musicians, markets, games, and more.

 Go to Yeouinaru Station and head to the Han River and you’ll find shops selling various flavours of ramyeon with automatic cookers that will prepare everything for you at the touch of a button.
 Grab a can of Cass, find a table or spot of grass, and enjoy.
 You can even rent a tent and make an afternoon of it, watching the sun set and the many lights of Seoul spark on.

-26: Visit The Instragrammable Island That’s All Purple
+26: Visit The Purple Instragrammable Island

 A former farming town in southern Korea has transformed itself into a insta-worthy attraction by painting everything a lovely shade of lilac.